halimgambit/A.V.A.T.A.R-plugin-CitationProverbe/README.md

 # CitationProverbe

 Permet à A.V.A.T.A.R. de diffuser des citations directement à la voix.
+Aléatoire

 - This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.